 A gentle curve onto which your backscene can be glued can be achieved in no time and with none of the fuss of bending plywood or other materials.

 I’m very happy with the result and have yet to find any disadvantage.
-Let me know how you get on.Disclaimer: Some links on this page will take you to Amazon or eBay through which you can buy the products mentioned.
-These links are made under the Amazon and eBay affiliate scheme which means that although the price to you doesn't change I get a small commission on the orders you place.
-Please see the disclaimer for more details.
+Let me know how you get on.Affiliate notice: If you plan to buy the products on this page or similiar, please use the links here.
+These will take you to carefully selected businesses, including Hornby, Rapid Online, Amazon, eBay, Scale Model Scenery and Element Games, through which you can buy products mentioned.
+These links are made under their affiliate schemes which means that although the price to you does not change I receive a small commission on the orders you place which helps me maintain this site and allows me to create more articles like this.
+Please see my disclaimer for more information.
+Thank you for your support, Andy.